agrc/deq-enviro/README.md

 You will need to copy the `functions-key-dev.json` key file from the terraform project to the `functions` directory in order to have permissions to hit the staging config spreadsheet.

+### Cloud Run

+The download service is hosted in Cloud Run since it requires a custom Docker container.
+The are npm scripts for building and running the container for local development.
+If you are working on the download service itself, you can run the "Dev Containers: Reopen in Container" command in VSCode.
+This will give you the ability to use the python environment defined in the Dockerfile with VSCode extensions.
+It also has a launch config allowing you to debug the service.
+Don't forget to run `npm run dev:firebase` to start the emulator since the download service depends on it.

 ## Config Spreadsheet Deploy Addon

 This is accomplished via Google Apps Scripts.
 An example script and json config can be found in the `src/apps-script` directory.